bonn0062/GSoD/absolute_beginners.rst

 A 2D array works much the same way.

-If you start with this array
+If you start with this array:

 ::

   arr2D = np.array([[1 , 2, 3, 4], [5, 6, 7, 8], [9, 10, 11, 12]])

-You can reverse the content in all of the rows and all of the columns with
+You can reverse the content in all of the rows and all of the columns with:

 ::